Getting Creative with Pots and Planters

 Or, as mentioned, place an herb planter on a windowsill near your stove to spice up your cooking.

-Succulents like cacti and aloe vera are popular choices for planters due to their low maintenance and watering needs.
+Succulents like cacti and aloe vera are popular choices for pots and planters due to their low maintenance and watering needs.

 Ferns are popular choices for indoor and outdoor planters.
 Their lush, green foliage embodies the notion of bringing the outdoors in.
 You can almost smell the freshness of their greenery.